 A Hearing Officer may determine the following as “mitigating factors” in determining an extension period: any factors the driver may submit in mitigation (obviously this is very subjective), attendance at alcohol treatment after the last lockout, only 1 lockout in each of the 3 months and no lockouts in any other months at issue, more than 1 year remaining of the interlock requirement, and alcohol readings subsequent to the last lockout indicating that the driver walked away from the vehicle and did not re-attempt to start it after consuming alcohol.

-Attorney Robbins has extensive experience representing clients in Colorado motor vehicle hearings, including ignition interlock violation hearings.
-Contact Attorney Robbins today for a free case review regarding your DUI, criminal, traffic, or motor vehicle hearing case: 303-355-5148 or 970-301-5541.
+Denver Ignition Interlock Hearing Attorney Monte Robbins has extensive experience representing clients in Colorado motor vehicle hearings, including ignition interlock violation hearings.
+Contact Colorado Ignition Interlock Violation Attorney Monte Robbins today for a free case review regarding your DUI, criminal, traffic, or ignition interlock hearing case: 303-355-5148 or 970-301-5541.